 - Use the interdisciplinary reach of art history to intersect with other areas of study such as history, philosophy, literature, music, gender studies, languages, cultural studies, anthropology, comparative religion and new technologies, among others.

 - Learn how understanding of visual art changes when the objects are removed from their original environment and placed in a collection, gallery, or museum.

 - Explain the implications involved in the idea that meaning or historical intention in art and visual culture is not static or immutable.

 - Work directly with original art objects, archival materials and architectural sites.

 - Become an acute observer and astute interpreter of the visual environment.

 - Students at all levels complete writing assignments that measure facility with the concepts, methodologies, vocabulary and problem-solving techniques widely utilized by artists and art historians.

-- Majors complete three 400-level senior capstone classes that test the writing, research, presentation, and observational skills of all majors.
+- Majors complete senior capstone classes which test their writing, research, presentation, and observational skills.
 These classes are selected by students based on a specific area of interest they have developed in the field.

 - Honors students complete two 20-page research papers and a graduate level seminar with an additional research paper and presentation.